Vauxoo/pre-commit-vauxoo/README.rst

                                     [env var: PRECOMMIT_HOOKS_TYPE; default:
                                     all, -fix]
     --install                       Install the pre-commit script

                                     Using this option a '.git/hooks/pre-commit'
                                     will be created

                                     Now your command 'git commit' will run 'pre- commit-vauxoo' before to commit
+    --version                       Show the version of this package --odoo-version TEXT             Odoo version used for the repository.  [env
+                                    var: VERSION]
     --help                          Show this message and exit.